study-group-lit/lit/README.md

 ### Code
 - `datasets`:
+    - evaluations on the mnli filtered 3/3 long model with e-SNLI, grouped by phenomena
+    - e-SNLI loading script
-    - various evaluation suites
+- `detect_phenomena_in`:
-    - e-SNLI loading and preprocessing scripts
+  - general preprocessing and phenomena statistic scripts on datasets
-- `models`: RoBERTa config for sequence classification
-- `notebooks`: Jupyter Notebook playground.
-The notebooks contain visualisations for datasets and evaluations of models, as well as early versions of code found in `scripts`.
+  - adding phenomena information to e-SNLI samples
+- `evaluation_suites`: Calculating accuracy, macro F1 and MCC for hypothesis only and general models for:
+  - different phenomena
+  - different quantifiers
+  - different datasets such as e-SNLI test, e-SNLI validation, SICK test, SICK validation or MultiNLI validation matched
-- `scripts`:
+- `filter_biased_samples`:
-  - fine-tuning of RoBERTa on:
+  - Adding prediction information on the base model to the e-SNLI dataset with evaluation information
+  - Filtering MultiNLI based on predictions of the hypothesis only models and thus generating the filtered models
+- `finetuning`: Training and testing scripts for the following models:
   - MultiNLI
   - MultiNLI using only hypothesis
+  - Filtered MultiNLI
+  - Ensemble
+- `metrics_by`:
+  - Evaluating models using the defined evaluation suites
+- `models`: RoBERTa config for sequence classification
+- `notebooks`: Jupyter Notebooks to interactively generate statistics and diagrams.
-    - MultiNLI + recast CNN and Dailymail datasets
+- `recasting`: Preprocessing the CNN and Dailymail datasets to create a new dataset
-    - Ensembled model
-  - miscellaneous scripts for calculating statistics / metrics
-  - miscellaneous scripts for analyzing datasets on models by phenomena
+- `statistics_for_report`: Generating statistics and tables used in the report
-- `visualisations`: heatmap generation scripts
+- `visualisations`: Interactive diagram generation

 ## Installation

+**Guarantees:**
+- We guarantee that the code will work on Last, except running `candc`
+- `candc` is required to generate CCG derivations for recasting found in `recasting/quantifier_monotonicity`

 **Requirements:**
-- Python3 (tested with version `3.8.10`)
+- Python3.9 (tested with version `3.9.2`.
+Newer versions might work, but are not supported)
+- CLuster (other system setups may work)
-- C&C (required for recasting `scripts/quantifier_monotonicity/ccg_parse.py`)
+- C&C (required for recasting `recasting/quantifier_monotonicity/ccg_parse.py`)
 - Linux, as `candc` does not run on MacOS

 **C&C installation:**
-Run `scripts/quantifier_monotonicity/install_candc.sh`.
+Run `recasting/quantifier_monotonicity/install_candc.sh`.
 If necessary make the file executable.
 The script will show an error, which may be ignored.<br>
 Create a folder `bin` in the root directory and move the new `candc-1.00` directory into the `bin` directory.
 (The `bin` folder will be ignored by Git)

 **Python setup**